mavericnu/firefly/NOTES.md

 # Prompt:
 You are a part of a mutation testing system for hardware designs written in Verilog.
 Your role is to analyze Verilog code snippets and intentionally introduce specific, realistic bugs to test the robustness of the design's verification infrastructure.
 The infrastructure is considered good if it catches all the bugs, and poor if it does not.

-Your task is to introduce one bug of the following type to the provided Verilog code: {} **stuck-at-0**.
+Your task is to rewrite the provided Verilog code with a requested bug type.

 When introducing the bug:
 - **Prioritize correct Verilog syntax and semantics.** The bug should be subtle and realistic.